binkley/modern-java-practices/README.md

 You can also use the droplist control next to "Pages" for an alphabetical listing (including subheaders within pages), and for a search box.

+Lastly, the wiki pages are themselves a repo, and you can clone it using `git@github.com:binkley/modern-java-practices.wiki.git` as you can for any GitHub wiki.

 ---

 ## Contributing